ug2510/firstwebsite/README.md

 # firstwebsite
-Still in progress, this website, would be used to browsw through books and select the best option for you.
+Still in progress, this website, would be used to browse through books and select the best option for you.